10 Products that Belong in Your Car Emergency Kit

-If your battery dies, you could wind up stuck on the side of the road for quite while even if you call a friend (or AAA).
+If your battery dies, you could wind up stuck on the side of the road for quite awhile even if you call a friend (or AAA).
 But if you pack your own jumpstart, there's no waiting required.
-The Cobra JumPack is pricy at just under $170, but this easy jumpstarter is a real lifesaver if your battery dies.
+The Cobra JumPack is pricey at just under $130, but this easy jumpstarter is a real lifesaver if your battery dies.

-Despite its portable size — it weighs in at just a pound and a half — the JumPack is powerful enough to start most vehicles, even those with V8 engines.
+Despite its portable size — it weighs in at just .89 pounds — the JumPack is powerful enough to start most vehicles, even those with V8 engines.
 Using it will be familiar to anyone who's ever jumpstarted a car before: just plug jumper cables from the JumPack to your car battery, then start the car.
 However, you don't even have to open the hood if you don't want to: you can also plug the JumPack into the 12V port inside the car to jump it from there.
 It's hands-down the easiest way to deal with a dead battery.

 However, the JumPack is handy even if your battery doesn't die.
-It can also charge your smartphone (though you'll need a charging cable) and it can act as a flashlight or emergency strobe light.
+It can charge your smartphone (though you'll need a charging cable) and has rapid charging, supporting Qualcomm Quick Charge.
+And, it can act as a flashlight or emergency strobe light.
 Those are both capabilities you want to have in your car safety kit, and you can get them all in the Cobra JumPack.